divocbn/san-andreas-definitive-multiplayer/README.md

 ## License

-Grand Theft Auto and all related trademarks are © Rockstar North 1997–2024.
+Grand Theft Auto and all related trademarks are © Rockstar North 1997–2024. <br />
 Grove Street Games and all related trademarks are © Grove Street Games 2024.